mstksg/inCode/copy/entries/verified-instances.md

 ### Naturally, Maybe

-Now, we stop there?
-Let's implement some other famous semigroups:
+Now that we have our basic infrastructure, let's implement some other famous
+semigroups:

 First, the inductive nats, `data N = Z | S N:`